What Are the Requirements for Becoming a Lawyer?

 The Bar Exam and Beyond

-Once you’ve attended and graduated from an accredited law school, you’ll have to pass one or more written Bar exams, depending on your individual state and jurisdiction requirements.
-However, there’s still one final step after completing the bar examination.
-All aspiring lawyers will have to be approved by an admitting board before they can start working at a law firm.
+Once you've attended and graduated from an accredited law school, you'll have to pass one or more written Bar exams, depending on your individual state and jurisdiction requirements.
+However, there's still one final step after completing the bar examination.
+Before you can practice law, all aspiring lawyers who are successful bar examiners will have to be approved by an admitting board before they can start working at a law firm.

-After all of your accomplishments, you will need to be found by an admitting board to have good character—the type that’s capable of successfully representing and advising others.
-Some factors, including prior felony convictions, claims of academic misconduct, or a history of substance abuse can disqualify you from being admitted to the Bar, according to the Bureau of Labor Statistics.
+After all of your accomplishments, you will need to be found by an admitting board to have good character-the type that's capable of successfully representing and giving legal advice to others.
+Some factors, including prior felony convictions, claims of academic misconduct, or a history of substance abuse can disqualify you from being admitted to the Bar and into the legal profession, according to the Bureau of Labor Statistics.5

-Becoming a lawyer is a rigorous process that isn’t meant to be taken lightly.
-Even once you are admitted to the Bar, you must stay informed and regularly participate in continuing education courses, anywhere from one to three years.
+The education needed to be a lawyer and the path of becoming one are rigorous processes that aren’t meant to be taken lightly.
+Even once you are admitted to the Bar, you must stay informed and regularly participate in continuing education courses related to your legal career, anywhere from one to three years.

 Become a Lawyer with Alliant